GSA/datagov-11ty/posts/2013-08-20-agencies-get-how-to-on-open-data-compliance-fcw.md

 - meta
 date: '2013-08-20T11:37:33'
 date_gmt: '2013-08-20T15:37:33'
+excerpt: |-
-excerpt: '<p>Agencies are expected to deliver on several elements of President Barack Obama&#8217;s executive order on open data by Nov.
+  Agencies are expected to deliver on several elements of President Barack Obama's executive order on open data by Nov.
 1, including creation and publication of a list of data assets.
-To steer these efforts, the Office of Management and Budget &hellip; <a aria-describedby="post-title-121741" href="https://www.data.gov/announcements/agencies-get-how-open-data-compliance-fcw">Continued</a></p>'
+To steer these efforts, the Office of Management and Budget…
 format: link
 guid: http://www.data.gov/?p=121741
 id: 121741